 Pembina's SAP-based preventative maintenance management tool ("PMM") was completed in 2018.
 The objective of PMM is to ensure safe, consistent and efficient asset management.
-PMM is a key component of our OMS and a driver of safe and efficient asset management and operation.
+PMM is a key component of Pembina's OMS and a driver of safe and efficient asset management and operation.

-Pembina's Operator Qualification Program for the United States operations of the Vantage Pipeline and West Spur Lateral is in place to ensure that our Operators and Technicians are trained and qualified to perform their duties safely.
+Pembina's Operator Qualification Program for the United States operations of the Vantage Pipeline, West Spur Lateral, Cochin pipeline and Aux Sable assets is in place to ensure that Pembina's Operators and Technicians are trained and qualified to perform their duties safely.

-Industry Regulation
+Regulatory Financial Program and Industry Regulation